zhanhb/haproxy/doc/lua-api/index.rst

   Send an HTTP request and wait for a response.
 GET, HEAD PUT, POST and DELETE methods can be used.
   The HTTPClient will send asynchronously the data and is able to send and receive more than an HAProxy bufsize.

+  The HTTPClient interface is not able to decompress responses, it is not recommended to send an Accept-Encoding in the request so the response is received uncompressed.

   :param class httpclient: Is the manipulated HTTPClient.
   :param table request: Is a table containing the parameters of the request that will be send.